dgaiero/Firelight-Docs/content/Accounts/Initial-Setup.md

 <img src="https://static.fire-light.us/docs.fire-light.us/images/AccountSetup/ADFS_SSO_Initial_Filled.png" width="200">

 - For username where it says `someone@example.com`, fill in your username.
 For example, someone with the name of `John R. Doe` would have a username of `AD\jrdoe`.
-Your username will typically be your first initial, middle initial and last name.\
+Your username will typically be your first initial, middle initial and last name.
 - At this point, you will be redirected back to https://uac.fire-light.us.
 You should see `Welcome John` (or your first name).
 If you do not, sign-out and email [connect@fire-light.us](mailto:connect@fire-light.us).
 - At this point, click on the Reset password button, shown below.

 <img src="https://static.fire-light.us/docs.fire-light.us/images/AccountSetup/resetPasswordButton.png" width="200">

-- On this page, **make sure** that the username is yours and `You are currently logged in as: jrdoe@ad.fire-light.us` is your username at `ad.fire-light.us`.
+- On this page, **make sure** that the username is yours and the message `You are currently logged in as: jrdoe@ad.fire-light.us` contains your username at `ad.fire-light.us`.

 <img src="https://static.fire-light.us/docs.fire-light.us/images/AccountSetup/resetPasswordInfo.PNG" width="400">